On this day: August 5th

 1947 France A. Córdova, American astrophysicist and academic

-1947 Rick Derringer, American singer-songwriter, guitarist, and producer
+1947 Rick Derringer, American singer-songwriter, guitarist, and producer (died 2025)

 1947 Greg Leskiw, Canadian guitarist and songwriter

-1948 Ray Clemence, English footballer and manager (d.
-2020)
+1948 Ray Clemence, English footballer and manager (died 2020)

 1948 Barbara Flynn, English actress